WycliffeAssociates/btt-recorder-docs/docs/createuser.rst

 1. Tap on the BTT Recorder program icon on the tablet screen.

+2. The first time you open the program, tap ALLOW to grant BTT Recorder access to media files, and then tap ALLOW to give the program permission to record audio.

 Create a New User Profile
 -----

-2. Tap on 'New User' card to create a profile.
+1. Tap on 'New User' card to create a profile.

 .. image:: ../images/NewUserCard.gif
     :width: 200 px